-(b) is designated by a party as being confidential; or (c) the recipient party knows or ought to know is confidential, but o ut does not include information that: (d) is or becomes public knowledge other than by a breach of the Agreement or by any unlawful means; (e) was already in the recipient party's lawful possession without restriction in relation to disclosure before the information was received by the recipient party; or (f) has been independently developed or acquired by the recipient party.
-Conflict of Interest having an interest (whether personal, financial or otherwise) which conflicts, or which may reasonably be perceived as conflicting, with Your ability to fairly, objectively and independently perform Your obligations under the Agreement.
-CPWC Act the (Child Protection (Working with Children) Act 2012 (NSW).
-CYPCP Act the Children and Young Persons (Care and Protection) Act 1998 (NSW).
-Date of the Agreement the execution date stated in the Schedule or, if nothing is stated, the date on which We execute the Agreement.
+(b) is designated by a party as being confidential; or (c) the recipient party knows or ought to know is confidential, but o does not include information that: (d) is or becomes public knowledge other than by a breach of the Agreement or by any unlawful means; (e) was already in the recipient party's lawful possession without restriction in relation to disclosure before the information was received by the recipient party; or (f) has been independently developed or acquired by the recipient party. or which may reasonably be perceived as conflicting, with Your a ng an interest (whether personal, financial or otherwise) which conflicts, which may reasonably be perceived as conflicting, with Your ability to y, objectively and independently perform Your obligations under the eement.
+CPWC Act CPWC Act the Child Protection (Working with Children) Act 2012 (NSW).
+CYPCP Act the Children and Young Persons (Care and Protection) Act 1998 (NS) Children and Young Persons (Care and Protection) Act 1998 (NSW).
+Date of the Agreement the Agreement the execution date stated in the Schedule or, if nothing is stated, the date of which We execute the Agreement.
 Funds the money for the Services provided to You under the Agreement as more particularly described in the Schedule.
 Financially Stable is consistent with the going concern principle.
 GST has the meaning given in the A New Tax System (Goods and Services Tax) Act 1999 (Cth).
 Initial Term the initial term stated in the Schedule.
-Insolvency Event mea ns: (a) if You are an individual or partnership, You: (i) cannot pay Your debts when they fall due; or (ii) are declared bankrupt; (b) in relation to a trust: (i) an application or order is sought or made (and is not stayed or dismissed within 20 Business Days after being sought or made) in any court for the property of the trust to be brought into, or administered by, the court or brought under the court's control; or (ii) the assets of the trust are not sufficient to satisfy the trustee's debts when they fall due and in respect of which the trustee has a right to be indemnified out of the assets of the trust; or
+Insolvency Event mea ins: (a) if You are an individual or partnership, You: (i) cannot pay Your debts when they fall due; or (ii) are declared bankrupt; (b) in relation to a trust: (i) an application or order is sought or made (and is not stayed or dismissed within 20 Business Days after being sought or made) in any court for the property of the trust to be brought into, or administered by, the court or brought under the court's control; or (ii) the assets of the trust are not sufficient to satisfy the trustee's debts when they fall due and in respect of which the trustee has a right to be indemnified out of the assets of the trust; or